-Tarangire National Park is located in northeast Tanzania, close to Arusha.
+Tarangire National Park is located in northeast Tanzania, about 118 kilometers southwest of Arusha.
 Covering around 2,850 square kilometres, it is named after the Tarangire River flowing through it.
 The park is well-known for its diverse wildlife, especially its large elephant population, including impressive tuskers.
+It is easily accessible and is an integral part of Tanzania's northern safari circuit.
 Tarangire is also famous for baobab trees.
 It stands out for its high density of animals per square kilometre compared to other Tanzanian national parks.

-Tarangire National Park may not be as famous as some others, but it's part of the Northern Tanzania Safari Circuit.
 While not as grand as the Great Migration in Serengeti Park, Tarangire is known for wildlife migrations, including wildebeests, elephants, gazelles, zebras, hartebeests, and buffaloes moving to the Tarangire River.
 This yearly migration attracts predators and bird enthusiasts.
+The unique landscape, dotted with ancient baobabs and acacia trees, provides a picturesque backdrop for game drives.
 Tarangire is also a home for the Big Five – lion, leopard, elephant, buffalo, and rhinoceros.
 Besides them, the park hosts a diverse range of wildlife and over 500 bird species.

 Entry Fees to Tarangire National Park: